sofiiakepeshchuk/tableau-sales-dashboard/README.md

 # Sales Analysis Dashboard (Tableau)

 ## Overview
-This project presents an interactive Tableau dashboard for analyzing sales performance.
+This project presents an interactive Tableau dashboard for analyzing sales performance and supporting business decision-making.

 The goal is to explore key metrics, identify trends, and compare performance across regions.